Azure/azure-event-hubs/samples/kafka/README.md

 ## Create an Event Hubs namespace

 An Event Hubs namespace is required to send or receive from any Event Hubs service.
-See [Create Kafka Enabled Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
+See [Create Kafka-enabled Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
 Make sure to copy the Event Hubs connection string for later use.

 ## Update your Kafka client configuration

-To connect to a Kafka enabled Event Hub, you'll need to update the Kafka client configs.
+To connect to a Kafka-enabled Event Hub, you'll need to update the Kafka client configs.
 If you're having trouble finding yours, try searching for where `bootstrap.servers` is set in your application.

 Insert the following configs wherever makes sense in your application.
 Make sure to update the `bootstrap.servers` and `sasl.jaas.config` values to direct the client to your Event Hubs Kafka endpoint with the correct authentication.